 Homemade Vegetable Soup Easy Recipe

 Crockpot Taco Soup.
-It’s really a dump soup, super easy recipe.
+It’s really a dump soup, a super easy recipe.

 Creamy Corn Chowder with Potatoes & Ham